National Film and Video Foundation (NFVF) Bursary South Africa 2021 – 2022

 - Registered or provisionally registered to study at a recognised tertiary institute in South Africa (preferably a public institute)

-- Achieved a minimum overall average of 50% for past year of study
+- Achieved a minimum overall average of 50% for last year of study

 - Proven financial need (total annual household income of less than R600 000)

 - *Preference will be given to students from previously disadvantage backgrounds